codurance/site/src/_podcasts/2020-02-25-pair-programming.md

 date: 2020-02-20 05:00:00 +00:00
 ---

 First podcast for the new year, from a studio!!!!.
 And we are talking about something we love: Pair Programming.
-Listen to [Laurence](https://www.linkedin.com/in/laurencelord/), [Alasdair](https://www.linkedin.com/in/alasdair-smith) and [Mattsi](https://codurance.com/publications/author/mattsi-jansky/) talk about it's use on both your normal workflow and interviews.
+Listen to <a href="https://www.linkedin.com/in/laurencelord/" target="_blank">Laurence</a>, <a href="https://www.linkedin.com/in/alasdair-smith" target="_blank">Alasdair</a> and <a href="https://codurance.com/publications/author/mattsi-jansky/" target="_blank">Mattsi</a> talk about it's use on both your normal workflow and interviews.

-As part of the podcast we mentioned the post by [Birgitta Böckeler](https://twitter.com/birgitta410) and [Nina Siesseger](https://sssggr.net/): [On Pair Programming](https://martinfowler.com/articles/on-pair-programming.html)
+As part of the podcast we mentioned the post by <a href="https://twitter.com/birgitta410" target="_blank">Birgitta Böckeler</a> and <a href="https://sssggr.net/" target="_blank">Nina Siesseger</a>: <a href="https://martinfowler.com/articles/on-pair-programming.html" target="_blank">On Pair Programming</a>

 The Group Photo:
 ![Group Photo]({{site.baseurl}}/assets/custom/img/podcasts/podcast-20-pair-programming/podcast-pairprogramming-group.jpg)